wjegbert/SitRep/README.md

 ![logo](Logos/Sitreplogo4.png)

 ## Installation
 *On Windows*: Clone the repo and run the .py file.
 Make sure you have the latest version of OpenCV for Python 3 installed.
 If you don't, good luck with that.
+Also change the Haar cascade path to point to OpenCV's face detection Haar cascade XML files

 *On Mac and Linux*: lmao no.